fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

  - Apple II File Type Note $1A, "AppleWorks Word Processor File"
  - Apple II File Type Note $1B, "AppleWorks Spreadsheet File"

-The file type notes have detailed information on all three formats, as defined by AppleWorks v3.0.
+The file type notes have detailed information on all three formats, as implemented by AppleWorks v3.0.

 The AppleWorks v4 and v5 manuals have some useful information on updated features, but do not document changes to the file formats.
 Documents created with these versions of the application